fireship-io/fireship.io/hugo/content/lessons/apple-signin-with-firebase-tutorial/index.md

 [Sign in with Apple](https://developer.apple.com/videos/play/wwdc2019/706/) was announced in 2019 and allows users to authenticate into your Firebase app with an Apple ID.
 Users must have two-factor authentication (2FA) enabled on their Apple account AND be signed into iCloud.

-The following lesson demonstrates how to configure Apple SignIn with the Firebase JavaScript SDK.
+The following lesson demonstrates how to configure Apple SignIn with the Firebase JavaScript SDK (web).

+🚨 As of April 2020, all native iOS apps that offer social auth methods (Google, Facebook, etc.) MUST also include Apple Sign In as an option.
+See the detailed [guideline](https://developer.apple.com/app-store/review/guidelines/#sign-in-with-apple).
+If you're looking for Flutter, check out this [Sign In with Apple on Flutter](/courses/flutter-firebase/project-auth-apple-signin) section from the full course.

-## Sign in with Apple Setup
+## Sign in with Apple Setup (Web)

-Follow the steps outlined below to implement [Sign In with Apple](https://developer.apple.com/sign-in-with-apple/) in your app.
+Follow the steps outlined below to implement [Sign In with Apple](https://developer.apple.com/sign-in-with-apple/) in your web app.

-### Step 0 - Apple Developer Program

-You must be a member of the Apple Developer Program.
-It costs $99 per year.

 ### Step 1 - Create or Update an App ID